Syed Hashim Raza: Early life and education

-He was born on 16 February 1910 at Unnao in United Provinces of Agra and Oudh, British India into a prominent Family of Mashhadi Persian Origin.
+He was born on 16 February 1910 at Unnao in United Provinces of Agra and Oudh, British India into a prominent family of Mashhadi Persian origin.

 In 1932, he graduated from Lucknow University with a Master of Arts degree in political science.
 Then he went on to University of Oxford, England for further studies.

 Career

 In 1934, he joined the Indian civil service in British India.
 From 1934 to 1939, he was an assistant collector and magistrate.
 He served as deputy commissioner in Larkana and Tharparkar districts from 1943 to 1946.
 From 1946 to 1947, he served as the deputy secretary of Home and General Departments.
-Syed Hashim Raza held numerous positions from provincial press adviser, secretary to the Governor of Sindh among others.
+Syed Hashim Raza held numerous positions including provincial press adviser and secretary to the Governor of Sindh.

 From 1948 to 1951, he was the first administrator of the then federal capital of Pakistan, Karachi.
 In fact, he was serving in this administrator's position when the founder of Pakistan Muhammad Ali Jinnah died on 11 September 1948 in Karachi.
 He was one of the close associates of Jinnah.
 From 1951 to 1953, he served in various capacities in the Sindh administration.
 From 1 July 1961 to 5 August 1961, he was the acting Governor of East Pakistan.